-3. Time Series Forecasting Method:
+3. Time Series Forecast Method:

-The time series method helps identify patterns in existing data that may repeat in the future.
+method helps identify patterns in existing data that may repeat in the future.
 It focuses on data-driven forecasting across different financial metrics.
 This method is useful in scenarios where performance is mostly steady, and external trends affect forecasts.

 For instance, this type of forecasting can use revenue growth from past months to update performance in the future months based on external trends.

-4. Linear Regression Forecasting Method
+4. Linear Regression Forecast Method

 Linear regression depicts the relationship between two or more data points on a graph.
 It makes a trend line showing the relationship between the variables.
 This method is quite easy for businesses that create revenue forecasts in Excel.
 The trend line in this method helps forecast future growth, supports efficient budgeting, and helps in better decisions.